katemxing/SC1015MiniProject/README.md

 | 4    | **Natural Language Processing** |
 | 5    | **Conclusion**                  |

-## What we have learnt from this Mini-Poject
+## What have we learnt from this Mini-Poject?

 ## Contributors